mitant/cppweb/README.md

 * An OAuth2 client that handles authentication and token management to other APIs.
 * Some middleware framework to incorporate a database framework.
 * Adding some sort of authentication module to this framework so that callers could be authorized.
+* A real root certificate store implementation that fetches from the system.

 # License
 MIT License